-- · Goal Kick - · Free Kick to the defending team within it's own goal area
+- · Goal Kick - · Free Kick to the defending team within its own penalty area

 At these two restarts, the opposing team is required to move beyond the Retreat Line.
 The player taking the kick can then pass the ball to one of his team-mates without the pressure of an opposing player nearby.
-When the ball is touched by a 2nd player, the play will resume as normal and the "opposing" team can move inside the Retreat Line.
+When the ball has left the penalty area, the play will resume as normal and the "opposing" team can move inside the Retreat Line.